John Walter Gregory: Career

-Gregory remained at the museum until 1900 and was responsible for a Catalogue of the Fossil Bryozoa in three volumes (1896, 1899 and 1909), and a monograph on the Jurassic Corals of Cutch (1900).
-He obtained leave at various times to travel in Europe, the West Indies, North America, and East Africa.
-The Great Rift Valley (1896), is an interesting account of a journey to Mount Kenya and Lake Baringo made in 1892–3.
 Gregory was the first to mount a specifically scientific expedition to the mountain.
 He made some key observations about the geology which still stand.
 He made the first known attempt to climb the mountain, penetrating the montane forest zone and climbing past the Afro-alpine moorland to the glaciers, rocks and snow.
 The Gregory Glacier, of which little now remains, on the North side of the mountain, was named after him.
 Although he never saw this glacier he named the Lewis, Darwin, Heim, Forel and Tyndal Glaciers after eminent Victorian scientists.
-In 1896 he did excellent work as naturalist to Sir Martin Conway's expedition across Spitsbergen.
-His well-known memoir on glacial geology written in collaboration with Edmund J. Garwood belongs to this period.

 Gregory's polar and glaciological work led to his brief selection and service in 1900-1901 as director of the civilian scientific staff of the Discovery Expedition.
 The expedition was in planning during this period, and had not yet set sail for Antarctica when Gregory was compelled to resign from his position upon learning that he was outranked by the expedition's commander, Robert Falcon Scott.